GDPR

 According to a CISCO Consumer Privacy Survey (2019), 84% of the participants admitted to caring deeply about their data and want more control over how it is being used.
 Nearly half of these respondents also indicated that they would be willing to switch brands for more robust data protection and privacy policies.
 These statistics support the notion that privacy is not an after-thought.
 In fact, it must be the core motivator for introducing policy changes.

-So, where does your organisation stand in this aspect?
+So, where does your organization stand in this aspect?

 10-steps-to-implement-privacy-by-design